alzin/Text-Detection-with-Tello/README.md

 ## Prerequisites

-please note that the following versions are running on my PC so you may got different version and run properly!
+Please note that the following versions are running on my PC but you may get a different version and run properly!

-OpenCV 4.2.0
+OpenCV 4.2.0 <br />
-NumPy 1.16.1
+NumPy 1.16.1 <br />
-Pytesseract 0.3.3
+Pytesseract 0.3.3 <br />